“We always want to romanticize ugly things.”

 Celia: Bitch.
 Celia knew it was too good to be true.
 Payback for high school?
 How plebian.

 At least it’s just the one room.
-Celia does her best to clean the bathroom and dispose of everything before her father arrives home, though there is little she can do about the toilet.
+Celia does her best to clean the bathroom and dispose of everything before her father arrives home.
+There is little she can do about the toilet, though.

 “What the hell are you doing?”